thesquaredev/website-staging/src/pages/rdi/2-quartet.md

 ##
 ---

-# Data Analytics & Information Visualization
+# Data Analytics &amp; Information Visualization
 ## database-share-bold-blue.png

 **Privacy-preserving Platform (PPP)** allows on the one hand website owners to meet the EU regulatory requirements and on the other hand the users (visitors of a website) to be informed about the types of data the website collects and also provide their consent for specific data-processing purposes.
 PPP displays user notifications regarding the required consent in the form of pop-ups or widgets.
 It also collects and stores information about visitor’s consent decisions together with a history of changes thereof.
 Moreover, it manage specific user requests closely connected with the users fundamental rights as described within the GDPR, such as requests to access (right-of-access), rectify (right-to-rectification), move (right-to-data-portability) and erase (right-to-be-forgotten) their data ensuring that a user’s selection is remembered and respected.